 Can I register to vote over the Internet?

 Yes.
 California implemented online voter registration in September 2012.
-Visit RegisterToVote.ca.gov to learn more or use the system.
+Visit RegisterToVote.ca.gov to register for the first time or to update your registration.

 How do I fill out the registration form?